kunalchaudhari/spree_imagezoom/README.md

 It uses jquery and jqzoom by Marco Renzi (http://www.mind-projects.it/projects/jqzoom/) for zoom functionality.

-Default options used for jqzoom
+Default options used for jqzoom.
+Image size used for zoom is 1000X1000 px.

 		var options = {
 					zoomType: 'standard',